2007 Toyota FJ Cruiser Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2007 Toyota FJ Cruiser
+A guide to repairs, service, and maintenance costs for your 2007 Toyota FJ Cruiser

 The left foot rest pedal may become loose or fall off completely.
 Replacement of the pedal may be required if this occurs.

 A fan belt type noise me develop from the front of the engine.
 This is commonly caused by belt idler or pulley issues.
 Our technicians tell us proper diagnoses of the noise concern should be completed before repairs are attempted.

 The Toyota FJ Cruiser may develop a condition with the HVAC ducting system causing noisy and faulty operation of the blend doors.
 The blend doors are actuated by the selector button, and change the direction of airflow to the selected location, i.e. vent, floor, defrost.

 The correction is to replace the blend doors.

 2007 Toyota FJ Cruiser Questionswhich other stock toyota rims will fit my 07 fj cruiser?
 (1 answer)

 will an 18" 6 lug rim fit 07 fj cruiser or